- ホーム

 Full Description

 Why might interdependence, the idea that we are made up of our relations, be horrifying?
-On the surface, interdependence—the idea that individuals are each made up of their relations—appears to be a beautiful thing.
-Ecology, social theory, and the driving forces of digital media seem to agree that more and deeper connections to others are better.
-Yet there is a dark side of interdependence, too, that remains hidden away.
-Interdependence threatens the western philosophical ideal of individualism, and this threat lurks unseen in the backs of our minds like a dark spectre.
-Philosophy can give the contours of this spectre, and film can shine a light on its shadowy details.
-Together, they reveal a horror of relations.
-Contributors to this volume interrogate the question of interdependence through analyses of contemporary film and give voice to new perspectives on its meaning.
-Conceived before and written during the COVID-19 pandemic and through a period of deep social unrest, this volume illuminates a dark reality that is both perennial and timely.
+Philosophy, Film, and the Dark Side of Interdependence argues that philosophy can outline the contours of dark specter of interdependence and that film can shine a light on its shadowy details, together revealing a horror of relations.
+The contributors interrogate the question of interdependence through analyses of contemporary film, giving voice to new perspectives on its meaning.
+Conceived before and written during the 2020 COVID-19 pandemic and through a period of deep social unrest, this volume reveals a reality both perennial and timely.

 Contents